-As the Morningstar US Market Index rose 26% in 2023, the alternative strategies categories delivered returns ranging between positive 17.1% and negative 4.4%.
-Trailing three-year correlations varied between 0.99 and negative 0.36, with two categories above 0.76.
-Unsurprisingly, the category with the strongest link to stocks fared the best with respect to returns, while the category with the weakest link was the only one to post negative returns in 2023: The options-trading category returned 17.1%, and the systematic trend category lost 4.4%.
-The relative value arbitrage, multistrategy, and event-driven categories all had medium to high correlations to the market and returned between 5.6% and 6.5% in 2023.
-Equity market-neutral, which has a near-zero correlation, returned 5.3%.
+As the Morningstar US Market Index rose 24% in 2024, unsurprisingly, the categories with the strongest link to stocks fared the best with respect to returns-equity hedged and long-short equity returned 11.7% and 12%, respectively, with trailing three-year correlations of 0.99 and 0.96.
+The diversifier and opportunistic categories delivered returns ranging between 1.4% to 9.1%.
+Trailing three-year correlations among those categories varied between 0.83 and negative 0.39.
+The category with the weakest link to equities, systematic trend, posted the weakest returns in 2024.
+The relative value arbitrage, multistrategy, and event-driven categories all had medium to high correlations to the market and returned between 3.9% and 9.1% in 2024.
+Despite event-driven's 0.79 correlation to the US equity market, a challenging regulatory environment depressed mergers and acquisitions activity, considerably narrowing event-driven strategies' opportunity sets.
+Equity market-neutral, which has a near-zero correlation, returned 9%.
 Strategies in this category are meant to perform independently of the market.
-What might evoke some surprise is that the macro-trading category returned only 2% despite its 0.71 correlation to equities.
-This was due to its low equity and bond beta-an important consideration when assessing and understanding alternative categories' performances.
+What might evoke some surprise is that the macro-trading category returned only 6% in 2024 and only 2% in 2023, despite that category's correlation to equity markets decreasing over 2024.
+This was due to its low equity and bond beta - an important consideration when assessing and understanding alternative categories' performances.

 Correlation figures tell us how directionally aligned these alternative categories' returns are with the equity market's returns but do not convey the magnitude of their performance.
 Thus, it's also helpful to consider their respective betas (computed versus the Morningstar US Market Index), which provide insight into alternatives' degree of sensitivity to equity movements.
-Alternatives exhibited three-year trailing equity betas between positive 0.53 and negative 0.18, with six of seven categories measuring below 0.26-meaning only 26% of their returns could be attributed to moves in the equity markets.
-With the macro-trading category, for example, based on correlations alone, investors might have expected the category to move in the same direction as equity markets but not the small degree to which that was the case.
-By factoring in the equity beta of 0.14, the category's lackluster showing in 2023 makes more sense.
+The nontraditional equity and alternatives categories exhibited three-year trailing equity betas between positive 0.54 and negative 0.22, with the six alternative categories measuring below 0.26- meaning only 26% of their returns could be attributed to moves in the equity markets.
+With the macro-trading category, for example, based on correlations alone, investors might have expected the category to move in the same direction as equity markets but not to the small degree in which that was the case.
+By factoring in the equity beta of 0.12, the category's showing in 2024 versus in 2023 makes more sense.

 Over longer periods, correlations have been relatively stable for most categories, but some differences have arisen.
-In 2023, the three-year correlations for the systematic-trend, equity market-neutral, and macro-trading categories decreased the most.
-The systematic-trend category shifted deeper into negative territory, while equity market-neutral moved from a modestly positive correlation versus the overall equity market to a modestly negative one.
-Relative value arbitrage, event-driven, and multistrategy also became slightly less correlated to stock markets, while options-trading was marginally more correlated.
-Similarly, the three-year equity betas sat lower at the end of 2023 compared with one year prior and the 10-year average rolling figure for all but the options-trading category.
-Systematic trend's rolling three-year beta decreased the most through 2023 and differed from its 10-year average by the greatest margin.
+In 2024, the three-year correlations for the macro-trading, equity market-neutral, and systematic trend categories decreased the most, with the latter two shifting deeper into negative territory.
+Relative value arbitrage and event-driven became slightly more correlated to stock markets, while the equity-hedged, long-short equity, and multistrategy categories' correlations were flatter relative to the equity market.
+Similarly, the three-year equity betas came down or were roughly flat over 2024.
+Longer-term, for all but equity hedged, the categories' equity betas were below their respective 10-year average rolling figures.
+Systematic trend's rolling three-year beta decreased the most through 2024 and differed from its 10-year average by the greatest margin.